-Remuneration is a key focus for investors.
+Remuneration is a key driver of culture and a key focus for investors.
 When setting the level and composition of remuneration, a listed entity needs to balance:

-- its desire to attract and retain high quality directors and to attract, retain and motivate senior executives; - the need to ensure that the incentives for executive directors and other senior executives encourage them to pursue the growth and success of the entity over the short, medium and longer term, without rewarding conduct that is contrary to the entity's values or risk appetite; - the need to ensure that the incentives for non-executive directors do not conflict with their obligation to bring an independent judgement to matters before the board; - the implications for its social licence to operate if it is seen to pay excessive remuneration to directors and senior executives; and - its commercial interest in controlling expenses.
+- its desire to attract and retain high quality directors and to attract, retain and motivate senior executives; - the need to ensure that the incentives for executive directors and other senior executives encourage them to pursue the growth and success of the entity without rewarding conduct that is contrary to the entity's values or risk appetite; - the need to ensure that the incentives for non-executive directors do not conflict with their obligation to bring an independent judgement to matters before the board; - the implications for its reputation and standing in the community if it is seen to pay excessive remuneration to directors and senior executives; and - its commercial interest in controlling expenses.

-A listed entity should have a rigorous and transparent process for developing its remuneration policy and for fixing the remuneration packages of directors and senior executives.
-That process should include benchmarking the remuneration of directors and senior executives to that paid by the entity's peers to verify that it is not excessive.
+A listed entity should have a formal, rigorous and transparent process for developing its remuneration policy and for fixing the remuneration packages of directors and senior executives.